Top 11 Benefits Of Rosemary Tea + How To Make It

 Does rosemary help improve respiratory health?

-Yes, rosemary may help improve respiratory function as it exhibits anti-inflammatory and antifibrotic properties that may help reduce lung infection and respiratory problems (12).
+Yes, one of the lesser-known rosemary essential oil benefits is its ability to promote respiratory health.
+It may help improve respiratory function, as it exhibits anti-inflammatory and antifibrotic properties that may help reduce lung infection and respiratory problems (12).

 Key Takeaways